 The Free Application for Federal Student Aid (FAFSA) opens on October 1 of the fall before you start school.
 So, if you are enrolling in fall 2018, you can complete the FAFSA as early as October 1, 2017.
 You can complete a FAFSA up until the end of your school year to be considered for federal student aid, but you shouldn’t wait until then as some aid is first-come, first-served.

 At least three other organizations might have deadlines for you to submit the FAFSA that are significantly earlier than the FAFSA application window.
 Missing these key deadlines could mean missing out on a large chunk of financial aid—which is funding that many cannot afford to attend college without.

 1. State Deadlines

 The vast majority of states have their own deadline by which the FAFSA must be completed in order to be considered for state-based financial aid.
 Lots of states have grant programs for students who attend college in the same state in which they are residents.
 So, if you are not aware of your state's deadline, you could miss out on helpful grants and other programs.
 To find out your state's FAFSA deadline, use this helpful tool: FAFSA State Deadlines.

 Each college or university sets its own financial aid deadline.
 These deadlines can differ for prospective students, current students, and transfer students.

 Prospective freshman and community college transfer students should take note of each school's application deadline AND financial aid deadline; chances are, the two are not the same.
-Additionally, take note of what information the school requires for their financial aid deadline: Is it just the FAFSA?
-Does the school also require the CSS PROFILE?
-Are there different deadlines for the FAFSA and CSS PROFILE?
+Additionally, take note of what information the school requires for its financial aid deadline: Is it just the FAFSA?
+Does the school also require the CSS Profile?
+Are there different deadlines for the FAFSA and CSS Profile?

 Existing college students should be aware of their reapplication deadline for their current school.
 To be on the safe side, complete the FAFSA as soon as you can after the application opens on October 1 to avoid missing out on financial aid.